bixBeta/scRNA-WS24/Lessons/Week2.md

 Let us now add some other useful metadata to each seurat object as this will help us later when we perform our initial QC checks.

-The first metric that we will add is the percent.mt.
-Unless it is part of the experimental perturbation, cells with a high percentage of mitochondrial reads are often referred to as dying/unhealthy cells and it is good practice to set a threshold that filters out cells with high proportion of mitochondrial reads. <br>
+The first metric that we will calculate and add as a metadata slot is the percent.mt.
+Unless it is expected as part of the experimental perturbation, cells with a high percentage of mitochondrial reads are often considered to be dying/unhealthy cells and it is good practice to set a threshold that filters out cells with high proportion of mitochondrial reads. <br>

-To do this we can first calculate the proportion of reads mapping to mitochondrial genes.
+To do this we can first calculate the proportion of reads per cellbarcode that map to mitochondrial genes.
-> One may also use a similar approach to set up thresholds for chloroplast genes (for plant species), another example would be to calculate proportions for ribosomal genes.
+> <i>A similar approach can be used to calculate and filter for the percent expression chloroplast genes (for plant species), another example would be to calculate the percent expression for ribosomal genes.</i>

 Seurat has a convenient function called `PercentageFeatureSet()` that will allow us to calculate these proportions.
 This function takes in a `pattern` argument and calculates proportions for all genes that match the specified pattern in the dataset.
-Since our goal is to calculate proportions for mitochondrial genes, we will search for any gene identifiers that begin with the pattern `"MT-"` <br>
+Since our goal is to calculate proportions for mitochondrial genes, we will search for any gene identifiers that begin with the pattern `"MT-"`.
+><i>Note that this strategy relies on human mitochondrial genes all having gene symbols that start with `"MT-"` (case-sensitive), and this pattern may need to be adjusted for other species (e.g. mouse may be `"Mt-"`)</i>

 For each cell, the function takes the sum of counts across all genes (features) belonging to the "MT-" set, and then divides by the count sum for all genes (features).
 This value is multiplied by 100 to obtain a percentage value.